Glory Vase: 2019: four-year-old season

 On his first appearance of 2019 Glory Vase, with Demuro in the saddle, started the 1.7/1 favourite for the Grade 2 Nikkei Shinshun Hai over 2400 metres at Kyoto on 13 January.
 After racing in mid-division he moved into contention approaching the final turn, took the lead inside the last 200 metres and kept on to win by half a length from the six-year-old Look Twice.
-For his next start the colt was stepped back up to the highest class for the spring edition of the Tenno Sho over 3200 metres at Kyoto on 28 April and went off the 10.3/1 sixth choice in a thirteen-runner field.
+For his next start, the colt was stepped back up to the highest class for the spring edition of the Tenno Sho over 3200 metres at Kyoto on 28 April and went off the 10.3/1 sixth choice in a thirteen-runner field.
 He tracked the favourite Fierement for most of the way before moving up to challenge that horse for the lead in the straight.
-The two engaged in what was described as a "fierce duel" in the closing stages before Fierement defeated Glory Vase by a neck, the pair finishing six lengths clear of the rest.
+The two engaged in what was described as a "fierce duel" in the closing stages before Fierement defeated Glory Vase by a neck, the pair finishing six lengths clear of the other 11 runners.

 Glory Vase was off the track for more than five months before returning in the Grade 2 Kyoto Daishoten on 6 October when he started favourite but finished sixth of the seventeen runners behind the 90/1 outsider Dreadnoughtus.
 For his final run of the season the colt was sent to Hong Kong to contest the Hong Kong Vase over 2400 metres at Sha Tin Racecourse on 8 December.
 Ridden by the locally based João Moreira he started the 7.2/1 third favourite behind the 2018 winner Exultant and the 2019 Epsom Derby winner Anthony Van Dyck while the other eleven runners included Lucky Lilac, Deirdre, Aspetar (Preis von Europa) and Prince of Arran (runner-up in the Melbourne Cup).
 Glory Vase was restrained in the early stages before beginning to make progress 600 metres from the finish.
 He overtook the front-running Exultant 200 metres out and accelerated away from his opponents to win in "impressive" style by three and a half lengths.
 After the race Tomohito Ozeki said "I’m overwhelmed.
 The plan was to come here, we’ve been targeting this race because we felt the track would suit him and the owner was happy to come.
 Winning international races like this, this is my job as a trainer, this is the best.
 Moreira did an amazing job riding the horse.
 We had a meeting together yesterday and felt good about our chances."

 In the 2019 World's Best Racehorse Rankings Glory Vase was given a rating of 125, making him the 9th best racehorse in the world.